Nalundquist/HairSalon/README.md

 		>dotnet build

-and finally
+* Next, download [MySQL Community Server](https://dev.mysql.com/downloads/mysql/) and [MySQL Workbench](https://dev.mysql.com/downloads/workbench/) and install/configure them.

+* After this, go into MySQL Workbench and click "Data Import/Restore"

+* Select the "Import from Self-Contained File" option in the tab that appears

+* In the field next to this, type "[directory repo was cloned into]/HairSalon/noah_lundquist.sql".
+Note that the specified file is in the bottom-most root folder and not HairSalon/HairSalon.

+*After this, create an appsettings.json file in the root HairSalon/ folder (sub in your own set username and password for the bracketed bits)

+		{
+  		"ConnectionStrings": {
+      	"DefaultConnection": "Server=localhost;Port=3306;database=bestrestaurants;uid=[USERNAME];pwd=[PASSWORD];"
+  		}
+		}

+* Finally, navigate to HairSalon/HairSalon in git bash (if you navigated away) and type

 		>dotnet run

-Follwing this you can navigate to http://localhost:5000 in the browser of your choice to navigate around the vendor/order interface.
+Follwing this you can navigate to http://localhost:5000 in the browser of your choice to navigate around the interface.

 ## Known Bugs

-None at this point.
+Search functionality is WIP; any query will return an accurate length of the amount of results in the URL (implying the query goes fine) while the results page itself will display nothing.
+Will work on it :).

 ## License